 At a very high level, the Data Marketplace exists to bring both data suppliers and data buyers together.
 LiveRamp provides a platform to easily transact, buy, and sell data for various use cases, all linked to LiveRamp’s people-based identifier, the RampID.
 At LiveRamp, we’re focused on data democratization, and the Data Marketplace allows us to make it as easy and as seamless as possible to buy and sell data.

 LiveRamp also simplifies terms and conditions through a single contract.
-For both data providers and data sellers, one contract with LiveRamp allows access to a large inventory of integrations to send data to, as well as a multitude of data provider options to power advertisement campaigns or other use cases.
+For both data providers and data sellers, one contract with LiveRamp allows access to a large inventory of integrations to send data to, as well as a multitude of data seller options to power advertisement campaigns or other use cases.

 LiveRamp Data Marketplace features

 The LiveRamp Data Marketplace is completely neutral, meaning there are no LiveRamp-owned or operated data assets (there’s no LiveRamp-branded retail audience or B2B audience, for example).
-LiveRamp works with over 160 premium data providers that provide over 200,000 segments from a multitude of verticals (retail, travel, B2B, CPGs, etc.).
+LiveRamp works with over 160 premium data sellers that provide over 200,000 segments from a multitude of verticals (retail, travel, B2B, CPGs, etc.).
 International data is also available in the UK and France.
 For international clients, or anyone wishing for greater reach, LiveRamp makes it easy to access data across different geographies in one place.

 The Data Marketplace offers flexible pricing.
 Rather than using standard CPMs, LiveRamp operates under a percent of gross media spend for certain platforms or use cases.
 For example, social platforms like Facebook, Twitter, and Pinterest operate on a flexible pricing model versus a standard CPM.
 For other cases where a usage-based model may not make sense, for example if a client wants to license the data for an internal analytics use case, LiveRamp operates on a monthly flat fee versus a standard CPM.
 Essentially, there are different models available based on the platform or the preferred use case(s).

 LiveRamp Data Marketplace also provides premium services for top platform partners.
-LiveRamp has various data providers that allow different segments, which can be overwhelming for clients.
-Advertisers can simply email the alias, email@example.com, with their campaign goals, needs, and budget, and LiveRamp’s Audience Solutions Team will respond with recommendations for a given campaign with their particular KPIs in mind.
+LiveRamp has various data sellers that allow different segments, which can be overwhelming for clients.
+Advertisers can simply email the alias, [email protected], with their campaign goals, needs, and budget, and LiveRamp’s Audience Solutions Team will respond with recommendations for a given campaign with their particular KPIs in mind.

 Data Marketplace use cases